offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 `{bm} /(Elastic Cloud Compute\/Access)_TOPIC/i`

 Linux-based EC2 instances can be connected to through a variety of mechanisms.
 Traditionally, the connection mechanism of choice has been SSH pre-configured with a public/private keypair rather than password credentials.
-This mechanism requires at least some of your EC2 instances to be publicly exposed to (public IP address and open ports).
+This mechanism requires at least some of your EC2 instances to be publicly exposed (public IP address and open ports).
 However, newer connection mechanisms don't require public exposure.

 The subsections below describe the various connection mechanisms for Linux-based EC2 instances.
 Non-Linux EC2 instances aren't covered.